Leprosy: Diagnosis

-Skin lesions can be single or many, and usually hypopigmented, although occasionally reddish or copper-colored.
+Skin lesions can be single or multiple, usually hypopigmented, although occasionally reddish or copper-colored.
 The lesions may be flat (macules), raised (papules), or solid elevated areas (nodular).
 Experiencing sensory loss at the skin lesion is a feature that can help determine if the lesion is caused by leprosy or by another disorder such as tinea versicolor.
 Thickened nerves are associated with leprosy and can be accompanied by loss of sensation or muscle weakness, but muscle weakness without the characteristic skin lesion and sensory loss is not considered a reliable sign of leprosy.

-In some cases, acid-fast leprosy bacilli in skin smears are considered diagnostic; however, the diagnosis is typically made without laboratory tests, based on symptoms.
+In some cases, the presence of acid-fast leprosy bacilli in skin smears is considered diagnostic; however, the diagnosis is typically made without laboratory tests, based on symptoms.
 If a person has a new leprosy diagnosis and already has a visible disability caused by leprosy, the diagnosis is considered late.